-- Log into the Depot Drug website at my.depotdrug.com using your personal password. - Select the "Log in/Register" button at the top of the home page. - After logging in, select "Order a Refill" Choose what you want to order; click "View Cart" and verify your address and payment information.
+- Log into the Depot Drug website at mydepotdrug.com using your personal password. - Select the "Log in/Register" button at the top of the home page. - After logging in, select "Order a Refill" Choose what you want to order; click "View Cart" and verify your address and payment information.
 If this information is incorrect go to "My Profile" to correct it. - Review your order cost prior to selecting "Order Now".
-You will then receive a verification message that lets you know your order has been placed.
+You will then receive a verification message that lets you know your order has been placed. - You can use the automated phone system 7 days a week.
+Be prepared to enter your member ID, prescription number(s), and credit card information. - If Depot Drug mail has your cell phone number on file, you will receive a TEXT when your prescriptions are available for refill.
+You can refill them via TEXT by typing 'R" (space) and then the RX number on the TEXT sent you.
+You can only send one prescription per TEXT at a time, so it may take several texts to get all your prescriptions reordered.

-If you have questions, you can email Help@ironroadhealthcare.com or call Depot Drug mail at 1-800-331-6353, 7:30 a.m. - 3:30 p.m.
+If you have questions, you can email Help@ironroadhealthcare.com or call Depot Drug mail at 1-800-331-6353, YYT users 711, 7:30 a.m. - 3:30 p.m.
 Mountain Time, Monday - Friday.
-You may also use the automated phone system 7 days a week.
-Be prepared to enter your member ID, prescription number(s), and credit card information.